 How to read this graph:

 This graph compares each month separately to the 20th Century average (for months of the same name only) and ranks them separately.
 For example: The warmest March, June and October are all colored red.
 The second warmest January, May and December are all colored orange.
 The Februaries colored dark blue (2011, 2014) are both between the 16th and 20th warmest Februaries inclusive.
 The December colored yellow (2016) is the third warmest December and is 0.8° C. warmer than the average of all Decembers in the 20th Century.
 Etc.

 Some points to note:

 1. The data for this graph comes from the National Oceanic and Atmospheric Administration (NOAA)'s climate at a glance section.

 2. This graph gives the Earth's approximate average surface temperature for each month.
 Needless to say, distilling the world's climate into one number per month is a gross over-simplification.

-6. All 12 highest ranking months lie together between Sept.
+7. All 12 highest ranking months lie together between Sept.
 2015 and August 2016, during a monster El Niño event.
 Nine of the 12 second highest ranking months lie between May 2015 and the present.
 The other three are Nov.
 2013, Oct.
 2014 and Dec.
 2014.
 Nine of the 12 third highest ranking months lie between August 2014 and the present.
-With one exception (February 2014) we have experienced a string of over four years with each month within the top 10 warmest.
+With one exception (February 2014) we have experienced a string of over four years with each month within the top 10 warmest since 1880.

 Why is this graph important?